holmdk/holmdk.github.io/_posts/2020-07-16-DQN_agent_ALE_dopamine.md

 # Deep Reinforcement Learning for Atari Games using Dopamine

-In this post, we will look into training a DQN agent for a Atari games using the Google reinforcement learning library [Dopamine](https://github.com/google/dopamine).
+In this post, we will look into training a [DQN agent](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) (Mnih et al., 2015), for Atari 2600 games using the Google reinforcement learning library [Dopamine](https://github.com/google/dopamine).
 While many RL libraries exists, this library is specifically designed with four essential features in mind:
 - Easy experimentation
 - Flexible development